slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 It seems to be a bit troublesome, but it becomes better when you  get used to it.
 You would even feel a full sense of security.
 However, don't consider it 100% secure because there are still risks here, and there have been many cases of heavy losses because of these risks.
 Here are risk points:

 * The target address of  the coin transfer was not checked carefully, resulting in the coin being transferred to someone else.
 People are lazy and careless, sometimes .
-For example, most of the time they only check the beginning and ending few bits of a wallet address instead of fully checking the whole address..
+For example, most of the time they only check the beginning and ending few bits of a wallet address instead of fully checking the whole address.
 This leaves a backdoor to bad guys.They will run programs to get the wallet address with the same first and last few bits as your desired target address and then replace your coin transfer target address with the one under their control using  some tricks.
 * Coins are authorized to unknown addresses.
 Usually authorization is the mechanism of the Ethereum smart contract tokens, the "approve" function, with one argument being the target authorization address and the other being the quantity.
 Many people don't understand this mechanism, so they may authorize an unlimited number of tokens to the target address, at which point the target address has permission to transfer all those tokens away.
 This is called authorized coin theft, and there are other variants of the technique, but I won't expand on it here.
 * Some signatures that seem not important actually have huge traps in the back, and I won't dig into it now, but will explain the details later.
 * The cold wallet may not have provided enough necessary information, causing you to be careless and misjudged.